microsoft/FluidFramework/packages/dds/sequence/README.md

     // positions:
 ```

-Annotate operations can add or remove map-like properties to or from content of the sequence.
+Annotate operations can add or remove map-like properties to or from items in the sequence.
 They can store any JSON
-serializable data and have similar behavior to a SharedMap.
-Annotate takes a start and end position which work the same
+serializable data and have the same merge behavior as a [SharedMap][] (last writer wins).
+Annotate takes a start and end
-way as the start and end of the remove operation.
-In addition to start and end annotate also takes a map-like properties
+position which work the same way as the start and end of the remove operation.
+In addition to start and end, annotate
-object.
-Each key of the provided properties object will be set on each position of the specified range.
-Setting a
+also takes a map-like properties object.
+Each key of the provided properties object will be set on each position of the
-property key to null will remove that property from the positions in the range.
+specified range.
+Setting a property key to null will remove that property from the positions in the range.

 ```typescript
     //   content: hi world